 My week of Harvard draws to a close.
 We call Trudie and Joan at Smith.
-They’re leaving for their holidays.
+They are leaving for their holidays.
 Trudie has invited Joan to visit her family in White Plains.
 Jack instantly invites them to join us in the City for Christmas shopping – Mummy’s annual ritual of ice skating at Rockefeller Center, Park Avenue window shopping, and excursions to the wild environs of Greenwich Village for eclectic gifts.
-Jack sitting on Santa’s lap for a photo at FAO Schwartz has only been dropped in recent years.
-The plan is to take the train to the City for two days at the Dakota.
-I’ll then fly to Ames for Christmas, meeting Jack in Miami in time for our New Year’s Eve performance.
+Jack sitting on Santa’s lap for a photo at FAO Schwartz has only been dropped recently.
+The plan is to take the train to White Plains so the girls can accompany us to the City for two days at the Dakota.
+I then fly to Ames for Christmas, meeting Jack in Miami in time for our New Year’s Eve performance.

 Mummy is sitting in the limo outside the Penn Station, as excited as the girls are about our shopping adventure.
 Now that we have girlfriends, Mummy has great expectations that run from gossiping over tea to forthcoming grandchildren, hopefully all girls.
 It is all so giddy.
-After we’re settled into separate bedrooms, Mummy announces tea is being served, I drag Jack away to 407 to get high with the 14-year-olds.
-He’s horrified that I’m smoking pot again.
+After we settle into separate bedrooms, Mummy announces tea is served, I drag Jack away to 407 to get high with the 14-year-olds.
+He is horrified that I smoke pot again.
 Jules and I are laughing, while Nina and Jack look on with disdain.
 Jules observes that Christmas is all about acting jolly, not actually being jolly.
 I suggest we dedicate the holiday to Jesus.
 He gives me a funny look.
 We both start laughing.

 Returning to the Stone apartment, we find Father Frank enjoying his tea with the ‘girls.’
-Trudie instantly discerns that I’m high, getting Joan to triple-team me with Jack.
-There’s no escape.
+Trudie instantly discerns that I am high, getting Joan to triple-team me with Jack.
+There is no escape.
 Although we already attended Mass that morning at St Paul’s, Father Frank convinces us to take in the Vespers service at St Patrick’s for the holiday carols.
 My only respite will be Isabelle’s Sunday supper.
-I can’t wait and invade her kitchen.
+I cannot wait and invade her kitchen.
 Trudie comes with me, apologizing for mocking me about my pot habit.
 I ask her if she wants to meet Julian Lennon and get high.
 We stick to speaking Spanish with Isabelle.
 I have the munchies and sample all the dishes as they come out.

-Jace appears once we’re seated at St Patrick’s.
+Jace appears once we are seated at St Patrick’s.
 He revels in revisiting the scene of his resurrection.
 It also makes him nervous that he may soon be absorbed by the spirit world.
-He’s sitting with Father Frank, engaged in a long discussion.
+He is sitting with Father Frank, engaged in a long discussion.
 Jack and I are with the girls, unable to listen in.
 The choir is good, although the carols are slow and ponderous.
 No wonder kids prefer the ‘smoking on a rubber cigar’ version of ‘We Three Kings.’

 We take the downtown subway, to Jack’s chagrin.
-It’s still early by City time to hit the clubs.
+It is too early by City time to hit the clubs.
 We give the girls a tour of the Chelsea, from our slumming days.
 Bill Burroughs is home in his cubby hole.
 He demonstrates the magic typewriter from ’Naked Lunch.’
 The girls both ask it what their chances are with the two of us.
 It types out ‘better get track shoes to keep up.’
-They are momentarily discouraged but swear they’ll never give up.
+They are momentarily discouraged but swear they will never give up.
 Love at eighteen. (sigh) Burroughs is highly amused.
 I notice that he has the original Gorey drawing of himself delivering the benediction at St Patrick’s, signed by the artist and hung among all the other detritus in his room.

 We head for CBGB’s, with the girls hanging onto to us for dear life in the bowels of the Bowery.
 It’s not the safest place to be walking at midnight.
 We arrive just as the band is going on, my favorite, Television.